-Budgeted cost: £51,096
+Budgeted cost: £34,770

 Activity Evidence that supports this approach Challenge number(s) addressed Additional structured phonics sessions targeted at disadvantaged pupils who require further phonics support.
 These will be delivered by school staff who are trained in the delivery and assessment of the Little Wandle programme.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 4 Development of a programme to improve listening, narrative and vocabulary skills Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 8 for disadvantaged pupils who have relatively low spoken language skills.
-(Talk Boost) Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 4 Development of a programme to improve listening, narrative and Oral language interventions can have a positive impact on pupils' language skills.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: 8 vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
+(Talk Boost) Oral language interventions EEF (educationendowmentfoundation.org.uk) Use existing school staff to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-(Priority year groups Year 4 and Year 6.)
+(Priority and Year 6.)
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF https://educationendowmentfoundation.org.uk/support-for-schools/making-a-difference-with-effective-tutoring 1,2,3